In This Article

 Meat-Based Mains: When it comes to the fish options, we'd pick the salmon filet in ginger sauce any day.
 It hits the spot without being overpowering, and it's a lot healthier than some of the other proteins.
 But speaking of less healthy proteins, the crispy carnitas are worth it.
 In terms of what to avoid, we usually steer clear of the beef meatloaf with mushrooms.

-Sides: For something filling to round out a simple chicken dinner, the roasted rosemary potatoes are always a good call (just be careful to pick really large and heavy ones).
+Sides: For something filling to round out a simple chicken dinner, the roasted rosemary potatoes are always a good call (just be careful not to pick really large and heavy ones).
 The sesame peanut noodles are also delicious and taste good with pretty much every veggie dish.